tommasomoretti/nameless-analytics-batch-data-loader/README.md

 from google.cloud import bigquery

 # Configurations
-CREDENTIALS_PATH = '/Users/tommasomoretti/Desktop/nameless_analytics/tom-moretti-1cbb44553fc3.json'
-CSV_FILE_PATH = '/Users/tommasomoretti/Desktop/nameless_analytics/documentazione/code/nameless-analytics.csv'
-PROJECT_ID = 'tom-moretti'
-DATASET_ID = 'nameless_analytics'
-TABLE_ID = 'events'
+CREDENTIALS_PATH = 'credentials-path' # Change it according to the credential path in your local machine or remote server CSV_FILE_PATH = 'csv-file-path' # Change it according to the csv path in your local machine or remote server PROJECT_ID = 'project-id' # Change it according to your project DATASET_ID = 'dataset-id' # Change it according to Nameless Analytics dataset TABLE_ID = 'table-id' # Change it according to Nameless Analytics main table

 def prepare_structured_data(csv_file_path):
     structured_data = []